26 February 2026

 Third: science has always been, at its best, a refuge.

-I sometimes think of a night many years ago in Paris, standing on the Pont des Arts under a full moon with my PhD supervisor — a lovely, now late, English gentleman.
-He joked that the three of us there (including his girlfriend) were, respectively, refugees of Johnson, Xi, and Trump.
-It was light-hearted, but not entirely unserious.
+I sometimes think of a night a few years ago in Paris, standing on the Pont des Arts under a full moon with my PhD supervisor — a lovely, now late, English gentleman.
+He joked that the three of us there (including his girlfriend) were, respectively, refugees of J, X, and T. It was light-hearted, but reflected that Paris has long been a haven for citizens of the Universe.
+Should not a mature and prosperous nation — one that has benefited from the longest arc of industrial and intellectual accumulation — aspire to be a refuge for those who expand the frontiers of human knowledge?

 Comments are powered by Utterances via GitHub Issues.
 A GitHub account is required to post.